MillionConcepts/pdr/joss_paper/paper.md

 as Pandas `DataFrames`, and metadata and ancillary data as strings or dicts.
 `pdr`'s interface is designed to be maximally accessible to the introductory Python user.
-To read a data file, a user must simply `import pdr`, then run `pdr.read(fn)`. `pdr` will immediately load the product's metadata, then lazily load data objects when referenced.
+To read a data file, a user must simply `import pdr`, then run `pdr.read(fn)`, where `fn` is the product's label or data file. `pdr` will immediately load the product's metadata, then lazily load data objects when referenced.

 `pdr` reads data products held by the Planetary Data System (PDS) that follow